xpack/web-doxygen/website/docs/api/files/src-outputlist-cpp.md

-<p>This class represents a list of output generators that work in "parallel".
+This class represents a list of output generators that work in "parallel".
 The class only knows about the abstract base class OutputGenerators.
-All output is produced by calling a method of this class, which forwards the call to all output generators.</p>
+All output is produced by calling a method of this class, which forwards the call to all output generators.

 <div class="doxySectionDef">

 ## Variables

-### g&#95;outId {#af6d0e999d586b2601df53817d960fbd2}
+### g\_outId {#af6d0e999d586b2601df53817d960fbd2}

 <div class="doxyMemberItem">
 <div class="doxyMemberProto">